 For those homeowners who are not aware that their home meets the definition of being non-standard and take out typical home insurance regardless, they may not be covered should they make a claim.
 If for example your home is affected by flooding water, or your thatched roof is damaged, and you make a claim to your insurer, the terms and conditions of your standard home insurance may result in your insurer having grounds to refuse your claim.
 You will not be granted compensation to replace your beloved possessions or to repair the hole in your roof.

 Due to the fact a home which is defined as being non-standard is at a higher risk of being damaged or will cost more to repair, premiums for specialist home insurance tend to be slightly higher than their standard counterparts.
 It is more important however, to ensure your home is fully covered in the case of an accident if you home is built in a certain way or in a certain area.
-Shopping around for the best price for your premium is a must to make sure you are not settling for the first price you are quoted, and the Be Wiser VVIP page is a great place to start.
+Shopping around for the best price for your premium is a must to make sure you are not settling for the first price you are quoted.